 But, is that really true?
 We had pocket calculators before the Altair.
 They are all microcomputers, too.
 The HP-35 scientific calculator came out 3 years before the Altair, and had considerably more computing power at a lower price.
 AND it fit in your shirt pocket!

 So I got to wondering...
 Could we have built an 8080 microcomputer, like the famous Altair 8800, but in a pocket-sized package?
 No fair using modern parts.
-No PICs or Atmels or other modern micro "wizards behind the curtain" to make it work.
+No PICs or Atmels or other modern micro "wizard behind the curtain" to make it work.
 It's got to be built with vintage parts and through-hole technology; just as it would have been back then.
 It has to be user programmable; not simply running a fixed program like the HP-35.
 And, it's got to have a real front panel, like the Altair with its classic switches and blinkie-lights!
 I set out to try.

 I had previously built a reproduction of the August 1976 Popular Electronics "COSMAC Elf microcomputer" in an Altoids tin.
 I called it the 1802 Membership Card.
 It uses the RCA 1802 microprocessor, which is a natural for battery operation.
 That project turned out very well.
 I made it available in kit form, and hundreds have been sold (click the link for details).